solidjs/solid-testing-library/README.md

   expect(await findByText("Id: 1234")).not.toBeFalsy();
 });
 ```

+It uses `@solidjs/router`, so if you want to use a different router, you should consider the `wrapper` option instead.
+If you attempt to use this without having the package installed, you will receive an error message.

 ⚠️ Solid.js external reactive state does not require any DOM elements to run in, so our `renderHook` call has no `container`, `baseElement` or queries in its options or return value.
 Instead, it has an `owner` to be used with [`runWithOwner`](https://www.solidjs.com/docs/latest/api#runwithowner) if required.
 It also exposes a `cleanup` function, though this is already automatically called after the test is finished.